T206 Honus Wagner: Wagner's involvement

 Starting from January 1909, the ATC sought authorization from baseball players for inclusion in the T206 series, which would feature 524 major league players, 76 of whom would later be inducted into the Baseball Hall of Fame.
 Wagner had been at the top of his game throughout the decade, and was even considered to be the game's greatest player at the time.
 He had appeared on advertisements for a number of other products such as chewing gum, gunpowder, and soft drinks.
 Unsurprisingly, the ATC asked for Wagner's permission to have his picture on a baseball card.
-According to an October 12, 1912, issue of The Sporting News, Wagner did not give his consent to appear on the baseball card.
+According to an October 12, 1912, issue of The Sporting News, Wagner did not give his consent.
 In response to the authorization request letter sent by John Gruber, a Pittsburgh sportswriter hired by the ATC to seek Wagner's permission, Wagner wrote that he "did not care to have his picture in a package of cigarettes."
 He threatened to seek legal action against ATC if they went ahead and distributed his baseball card.

 The reasons for Wagner's strong negative reaction to the ATC's request have been the subject of much speculation.
 The most commonly told account is that Wagner rejected the deal because he did not want young baseball fans to purchase the tobacco packs for his baseball card.
 Wagner held his fans in high regard, particularly the younger ones.
 His granddaughter, Blair, remarked that "[h]e loved children.
 He wanted to teach kids good sportsmanship.
 When it came time for that card to come out, it wasn't that he wasn't paid.
 He didn't want kids to have to buy tobacco to get his card."
 However, Wagner chewed tobacco, and he had previously appeared in advertisements for many tobacco products, including a cigar baseball trading card in 1899 and a newspaper ad for Murad cigarettes during the 1909 World Series.